 But the disabled adults have a reason to smile because other insurance companies are being established to cater for them.
 Although those insurance companies are dedicated and offer life insurance for disabled adults, they are charging higher premiums for these services.
 They are allowed to do this under the law since disabilities can interfere with your life expectancy and the overall health.

 Factors Influencing Premiums for Disabled Adults

-Companies also try to access the health of every individual before offering life insurance for disabled adults.
+Companies also try to access the health of every individual before offering life insurance for disabled.
 People with minor disabilities pay fewer rates compared to people with serious ones.
 That means your insurance rates will depend on the way your company perceives the extent of your disability.
-If they will take less risk to insure your life, be sure your rates will be reasonably low and vice versa.
+If they will take less risk to ensure your life, be sure your rates will be reasonably low and vice versa.